mountaindriver/Tech-Blogger/README.md

   ## Description

   This is a Full Stack single page application that uses a mySQL Database and is hosted on Heroku.
-It uses many differenet technology such as HTML, CSS, bootstrap, JavaScript, Express.js, Node.js, mySQL, Sequilize(mySQL ORM), bcrypt, and was developed with nodemon.
+It uses many differenet technology such as HTML, CSS, bootstrap, JavaScript, Express.js, Node.js, mySQL, Sequilize(mySQL ORM), bcrypt, Handlebars, and was developed with nodemon.
 The wesite is current live on (Heroku)[https://gentle-caverns-83915.herokuapp.com/login].

   <p align="right">(<a href="#readme-top">back to top</a>)</p>